false-schemers/sharpF/lib/README.md

 LibL (see [libl.sf](https://raw.githubusercontent.com/false-schemers/sharpF/master/lib/libl.sf)) targets R7RS-Small feature set; most of the forms and procedures behave as expected.
-Compared to a regular R7RS-Small system, a regular program compiled with LibL will have the following limitations:
+Compared to a regular R7RS-Small system, a program compiled with LibL will have the following limitations:

   *  there is no support for `eval` and environment functions
   *  no dynamic `load` or dynamic macroexpansion/compilation